-It basically consists of mixing together a bottle of Frankie’s Red Hot sauce and Ranch Dressing.
-I always use the Frankie’s Red Hot sauce but have tried different sauces to provide a slightly different taste.
+This recipe consists of mixing together a bottle of Frankie’s Red Hot sauce and Ranch Dressing.
+I generally use the Frankie’s Red Hot sauce but have tried different sauces, other that the ranch dressing, to provide a slightly different taste.
 So far I have mixed in a Blue Cheese variant and for my last batch I used a Garlic and Herb dressing (Tesco own).

 The other ingredient I will typically add is a BBQ rub.
 A couple of tablespoons mixed in with the marinade.